AroSwift/personal-website/README.md

 ## License

 This project is open source and available under the [MIT License](LICENSE).
+If you use this code or design as inspiration for your own project, please give credit to Aaron Barlow.

 ---